gilad517/knn/README.md

 compile and run the client program(see "compiling and running").

 compiling and running: to compile either use the CMakeLists.txt file we provided or enter the following lines to the terminal:
-g++ TcpServer.cpp Classifier.cpp Data.cpp -o TcpServer.out Classifier.cpp Data.cpp
+g++ CLI.cpp Commands/ClassifyingCommand.cpp Commands/ConfusionMatrixCommand.cpp Commands/DownloadCommand.cpp Commands/PrintingCommand.cpp Commands/SettingsCommand.cpp Commands/UploadCommand.cpp DefaultIO.h StandardIO.cpp Classifier.cpp Data.cpp -o CLI.out

-g++ Client.cpp -o Client.out
 when using our provided CMakeLists.txt file, use these commands to run(in that order, each in a different terminal - use split, and have your working directory be "build"):
 ./TcpServer
 ./Client